THE MEANINGS OF SOME OLD SAYINGS

 This old saying probably comes from ships sailing in shallow waters where they might touch the seabed then go.
 If so, they were obviously in a dangerous and uncertain situation.

-In Celtic time’s people believed that benevolent spirits lived in trees.
+In Celtic times people believed that benevolent spirits lived in trees.
 When in trouble people knocked on the tree and asked the spirits for help.

 HAVE NO TRUCK WITH

-Truck originally meant barter and is derived from a French word 'troquer'.
+Truck originally meant barter and is derived from the French word 'troquer'.
 Originally if you had no truck with somebody you refused to trade with him or her.
 It came to mean you refused to have anything to do with them.

 This phrase was originally true as Coventry blue as the dyers in Coventry used a blue dye that lasted and did not wash out easily.
-However the phrase became shortened.
+However, the phrase became shortened.

 TURN THE OTHER CHEEK